-In fiscal years 1954-66 the dollar value of U.S. economic and technical assistance to South Viet-Nam was approximately \$3 billion.
-The rate of U.S. aid is being increased sharply: the commercial import program and Public Law 480 (Food for Peace program) imports in FY 1966 ran slightly over \$500 million and direct aid for economic and social programs about \$225 million.
-Thirty-six other free-world countries and the United Nations have provided economic and/or technical assistance to the South Vietnamese, and several other countries have offered help.
+In fiscal years 1954-67, the dollar value of U.S. economic and technical assistance to South Viet-Nam was more than \$3 billion.
+U.S. economic aid now averages annually close to \$500 million; this does not include substantial Public Law 480 ("Food for Peace") imports.
+Thirty-one other free-world countries have provided economic and/or technical assistance to the South Vietnamese.
+The United Nations also provides technical assistance.